Dynamic Longest Common Substring in Polylogarithmic Time: Fully Dynamic LCS

 \emph{Case 2.} There exists an occurrence $Y$ of $X$ in $T$, where the label of the parent $z$ of the rightmost node $u$ of $\CUp(Y)$ is a power symbol.
-Let $W$ be the rightmost occurrence of $X$ in $T$ such that the rightmost node $w$ of $\CUp(W)$ is a child of $z$.
+Let $W$ be the rightmost occurrence of $X$ in $T$ with the rightmost node $w$ of $\CUp(W)$ being a child of $z$.
 We have three subcases. \begin{enumerate}[a)] \item We first consider the case $r_m=1$.
 Let us assume towards a contradiction that $u$ is not one of the $c \log n+1$ leftmost or the $c \log n+1$ rightmost children of $z$.
 Then, by~\cref{lem:layers} we have that $\gen(\dUp(X))$ is a suffix of $A_m^{c\log n}$ and $\gen(\dDown(X))$ is a prefix of $A_m^{c\log n}$.
-Hence, there is another occurrence of $X$ $|\gen(A_m)|$ positions to the right of $Y$, contradicting our assumption that $Y$ is a rightmost occurrence. \item In the case that $t_m \neq 0$, $u$ must be the rightmost child of $z$ since $A_m \neq B_m$. \item In the remaining case that $\gen(\dUp(X))$ is a suffix of $A_m^{c\log n+r_m}$, either $t_m>0$ and we are done, or $\gen(\CDown(Y))$ is a prefix of the value of the (at most) $c \log n$ level-$m$ nodes to the right of $u$.
-In the latter case, either $u$ is already among the rightmost $c \log n+1$ children of $z$ or there is another occurrence of $X$ $|\gen(A_m)|$ positions to the right of $Y$, contradicting our assumptions on $Y$.\qedhere \end{enumerate} \end{proof}
+Hence, there is another occurrence of $X$ $|\gen(A_m)|$ positions to the right of $Y$, contradicting our assumption that $Y$ is a rightmost occurrence. \item In the case where $t_m \neq 0$, $u$ must be the rightmost child of $z$ since $A_m \neq B_m$. \item In the remaining case where $\gen(\dUp(X))$ is a suffix of $A_m^{c\log n+r_m}$, either $t_m>0$ and we are done, or $\gen(\CDown(Y))$ is a prefix of the value of the (at most) $c \log n$ level-$m$ nodes to the right of $u$.
+In the latter case, either $u$ is already among the rightmost $c \log n+1$ children of $z$ or there is another occurrence of $X$ $|\gen(A_m)|$ positions to the right of $Y$, contradicting our assumptions on $Y$.
+Here, again, $v$ from the claim is the subsequent level-$\lev(u)$ node from $u$. \qedhere \end{enumerate} \end{proof}

 We have to treat a final case.